tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

     ```bash
     # deploy dev policies
-    kubectl apply -f demo/dev-stack/policies.yaml
+    kubectl apply -f demo/101-security-controls/dev-stack-policies.yaml

     # deploy boutiqueshop policies
-    kubectl apply -f demo/boutiqueshop/policies.yaml
+    kubectl apply -f demo/101-security-controls/boutiqueshop/policies.yaml
     ```

-    Now as we have proper policies in place, we can enforce `hipstershop-deny` policy moving closer to zero-trust security approach.
-You can either enforced the already deployed staged `hipstershop-deny` policy using the `Policies Board` view in the Enterirpse Manager UI, or you can apply an enforcing `hipstershop-deny` policy manifest.
+    Now as we have proper policies in place, we can enforce `hipstershop-dev-deny` policy moving closer to zero-trust security approach.
+You can either enforced the already deployed staged `hipstershop-dev-deny` policy using the `Policies Board` view in the Enterirpse Manager UI, or you can apply an enforcing `hipstershop-dev-deny` policy manifest.

     ```bash
     # apply enforcing default-deny policy manifest